Posted - September 4, 2011 | Updated: August 23, 2015

 Trapped once again, Tintin manages to escape once again but this time he gets separated from Snowy.

-Snowy is off to his own adventure were finds himself attacking a cow.
+Snowy is off to his own adventure were we find him attacking a cow.
 Since cows are sacred in India, Snowy is trussed up and about to be sacrificed to the goddess Siva.

 Siva or Shiva the Destroyer is an Indian god that stands for the destructive power of the universe.
 But here the choice is simply made because of the striking statue of Siva - very popular in Western adaptations that want to call up the mysterious appeal of India.
 Here's another Shiva statue.